How to Onboard Freelancers & Independent Contractors as an Agency

 They don’t provide instructions that correspond to the skill level they’re searching for.

-Say you’re looking for a project manager.
-You probably won’t need the same level of detail compared to someone who will manage your email and calendar.
+Let’s assume that you’re looking for a project manager: this person should have different access rights to information than someone who will manage your email and calendar.

 The latter doesn’t need the same level of detail when it comes to onboarding as the project manager, which is why onboarding should be based on roles.